sagemath/trac_to_gh/Issue 1659.md

 # Issue 1659: Add a complex128 method for conversion of symbolic (and other?) expressions to numpy's 128-bit complex type

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1659

 Original creator: was